 You will have some pain from your incision(s) after your surgery.
 Your doctor and nurse will ask you about your pain often.
-You will be given medication to manage your pain as needed.
-If your pain is not relieved, please tell your doctor or nurse.
-It is important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
+You will get medication to manage your pain as needed.
+If your pain isn’t relieved, please tell your doctor or nurse.
+It’s important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.

 How will I manage my diabetes?

 During your hospital stay, you will see an endocrinologist (a doctor who specializes in treating diabetes and other problems with the endocrine system) and a diabetes nurse educator.
 This nurse will work closely with you and your caregiver to prepare you for managing your diabetes.
 You will be taught:

 - How diabetes affects your body.